 Joshua Tree National Park

 As the name suggests, this park is home to the Joshua Tree and was named accordingly.
-There’s quite a lot to see here, especially if you want to capture some epic photographs.
+There’s much to see here, especially if you want to capture epic photographs.
 Giant marbles, jumbo rocks, Cyclops and Pee Wee Formations, and Old Woman Rock, to name a few.

 • 🚌 Experience the unique landscapes of Joshua Tree National Park as you embark on a half-day tour from Palm Desert